CraigCav/mimosa-karma/README.md

 Config file generated at "C:\Code\mimosa-new\karma.conf.js"

 In the above example we have a folder in the root of our Mimosa application called tests.
-Tests contains two files: a spec file `test/example-view.spec.js` which describes the functionality of the application view `app/example-view.js` and `test/main.js` which is a file that configures RequireJS for the tests.
+Tests contains two files: a spec file `test/example-view.spec.js` which describes the functionality of `app/example-view.js` and `test/main.js` which is a file that configures RequireJS for loading the test suite.
 See http://karma-runner.github.io/0.8/plus/RequireJS.html for more details about configuring RequireJS with Karma.

 Now open up the mimosa config file (e.g. mimosa-config.coffee) and mark that we wish to use an external karma configuration: